Georgetown DC waterfront with bridge

 This Pendry Hotel is Baltimore’s Ultimate Community Center

 Community centers are public spaces where people gather for activities, social support, and public information.
-The introduction of radio, TV, and the internet may have downgraded the need for community centers, but at one point they were local lifelines.
+The introduction of radio, TV, and the internet may have downgraded the need for community centers, but they were local lifelines at one point.
 “What does this have to do with Baltimore’s Sagamore Pendry Hotel?” you might be asking.
-Be patient, I’m getting there.
-Rec Pier: A Brief History The Sagamore Pendry Hotel was originally a former cargo warehouse located at the top of Recreation Pier in Baltimore’s Fells Point...
+Be patient—I’m getting there.
+Rec Pier: A Brief History The Sagamore Pendry Hotel was originally a former cargo warehouse located at the top of Recreation Pier in Baltimore’s Fells Point neighborhood....

 read more